MicrosoftDocs/VBA-Docs/api/Publisher.Page.Master.md

 ## Remarks

 Master pages do not have a **Master** property.
-Any attempt to access the **Master** property of a master page will result in a run-time error.
+Any attempt to access the **Master** property of a master page results in a run-time error.

 ## Example

 This example adds a shape to the master page for the first page in the active publication.

 ```vb
 Sub AddNewMasterPageShape()